github-is-garbage/port-ui/README.md

 - Docking may be a bit "flickery" because of an incomplete implementation

-- Some of the color picker elements don't fully sync/communicate with each other properly on value change How these elements communicate values with each other will need partially reworked
+- Some of the color picker elements don't fully sync/communicate with each other properly on value change.
+How these elements communicate values with each other will need partially reworked